ISO 27001:2022

 For further guidance refer to ISO 27001:2002 Clause 10.2 Corrective Action

-When to conduct independent reviews
+When do you conduct independent reviews?

 In addition to the planned periodic independent reviews there are other times that you would consider conducting independent reviews.
 They could be when